framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

     if ( beanFactory.isSingleton("someBean") ) ...
     info = beanFactory.getBeanInfo("someBean");
+    if ( beanFactory.hasParent() ) ...

 I would expect these only to be useful to framework authors.
-Both methods walk up into parent bean factories, if present.
+The first two methods walk up into parent bean factories, if present, the third indicates whether the bean factory has a parent.
 If you omit the bean name for `getBeanInfo()` you get back a struct with a key `beanInfo` that refers to metadata for all of the beans known in the factory.
 If there is a parent bean factory, its metadata is returned under a key `parent` in that struct.

 `getBeanInfo()` can be called with a `beanName` argument - the default - or with a `regex` argument which will return metadata about all the beans in the factory whose names match the regular expression, in a struct with the single key `beanInfo`, whose value will be a struct with a key for each matching bean.